 Serve as an accessible historical repository of the world’s data.

 Building the most meaningful, collaborative and abundant data resource in the world in order to maximize data’s societal problem-solving utility

 We’ve undertaken an ambitious journey to unleash the potential of data by bringing together that data and the people who are interested in it.
 We’re happy to report some of the advances we’ve made on this front.

 We continue to invest our time and efforts in sourcing and hosting high-value communities and datasets with a goal of promoting social good, social change, or other impactful areas.
 We believe this data can help researchers and data enthusiasts of all kinds identify, understand, and combat challenges in today’s social landscape.
 In this vein, we continue to develop a resource type we dubbed a “Data Resource Hub” which helps to aggregate and feature high value data around a particular subject.
-Our first initiative on this front was for the Coronavirus pandemic, and we are continuing to explore other large societal issues for which data can help inform, educate, unite and provide solutions.
+Our first initiative on this front was for the Coronavirus pandemic (which has now been sunsetted), and we are continuing to explore other large societal issues for which data can help inform, educate, unite and provide solutions.

 One recent release on this front was the work that data.world led around Policing in America.
 This was a collaboration between data.world, The Data Foundation, the National Opinion Research Center (NORC), Forward Cities, Spot Crime, and Microsoft.
 This project worked to systematically improve evidence about how the American people view the criminal justice system and police forces.

 If you have a topic where data aggregation would help to aid social change, we want to hear about it!